Three Techniques Every Mom Should Know When Dealing With Toddlers

 So there they are, three techniques that no mom can live without (in my opinion).
 As mama bears we’re always on our toes and thrown into the unknown, clearly with these techniques we should feel more like bad asses.

 Looking for more parenting tips?
-Check out How I Adapted Baby Led Weaning and Why I Don’t Baby Gate My Daughter
+Check out 7 Lessons I Learne From Baby Led Weaning and Why I Don’t Baby Gate My Daughter